cybercom-finland/vagrant-deltacloud-provider/README.md

 ...
 ```

-Of course prior to doing this, you'll need to obtain an DeltaCloud-compatible
+Of course prior to doing this, you'll need to obtain an Deltacloud-compatible
 box file for Vagrant.

 ## Quick Start